Kyōgoku Takatsugu: Genealogy

 His sister, Kyōgoku Tatsuko, also known as Matsu no maru-dono, was one of Toyotomi Hideyoshi's concubine.

 Takatsugu's father was Kyōgoku Takayoshi, and his mother was Azai Nagamasa's sister Maria.
 Takatsugu married Ohatsu, the second of three daughters of his uncle.
 Ohatsu's mother, Oichi, was the younger sister of Oda Nobunaga.
 Takatsugu became a close relative by marrying Nobunaga's niece.

-The older sister of Takatsugu's wife, Yodo-dono, was the concubine of Toyotomi Hideyoshi and mother of Toyotomi Hideyori.
-Takatsugu's sister and Yodo-dono's cousin, Kyōgoku Tatsuko, was also became Hideyoshi's concubine.
+The older sister of Takatsugu's wife, Yodo-dono, was the concubine of Toyotomi Hideyoshi and mother of his heir Toyotomi Hideyori.
+Takatsugu's sister and Yodo-dono's cousin, Kyōgoku Tatsuko, also became Hideyoshi's concubine.
 In marriage, Takatsugu became a brother-in-law of Hideyoshi.

-The younger sister of Takatsugu's wife, Oeyo, was the wife of Tokugawa Hidetada and the mother of Iemitsu.
+The younger sister of Takatsugu's wife, Oeyo, was the wife of second shogun Tokugawa Hidetada and the mother of third shogun Iemitsu.
 In marriage, Takatsugu became a brother-in-law of Hidetada.

 After Takatsugu's death in 1609, Ohatsu became a Buddhist nun, taking the name Jōkō-in (常高院).
 With connections to both the Toyotomi and the Tokugawa, the Ohatsu had long served as a liaison between the rivals.
-She continued in this role until 1615 when the Tokugawa eliminated the Toyotomi.
+She continued in this role until 1615 when the Tokugawa eliminated the Toyotomi in Osaka.